 According to public records, she had $15,000 in savings in 2018, which should have been more than enough to pay for a $2,700 average apartment in Washington DC.

-The median household income in America for 2019, after all, is only about $62,000 ($72,000 is the average income).
+In comparison, the median household income in America for 2021, after all, is only about $68,700.
 See the chart below by the US Bureau of Census.
+The real median household income for Hispanics is $56,113.

 According to AOC’s communications director at the end of 2018, Ocasio-Cortez had around $7,000 in savings.
 Where the rest of her $15,000 in savings went, it’s hard to know.
 Perhaps she spent her money on moving expenses and preparation for her new government position.

-Her student loan debt is huge because she attend Boston University, one of the most expensive private schools in the country that has a 2019/2020 tuition of over $53,000.
-Kind of strange going to such a school given she’s a Democratic Socialist.
+Her student loan debt is high because she attend Boston University, one of the most expensive private schools in the country that has a 2021 tuition of over $53,000.
+It’s kind of strange going to such a school given she’s a Democratic Socialist.

-Given AOC doesn’t own property, and does not look like she owns any stock either, her current net worth is likely around $0 given her student loans cancel out her savings.
+Given AOC doesn’t own property, and does not look like she owns any stock either, AOC’s current net worth is likely close to $100,000 as of January 4, 2022.
+AOC’s student loan debt cancels out her savings.

 But don’t worry, Ocasio-Cortez will likely becoming one of those millionaires she despises within the next 10 years.